hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 The MaskedInput is a text field designed to protect sensitive or confidential information while still giving users the ability to show or hide the input value as needed.

 A password field is a specific type of form control designed for secure entry of passwords.
 The value is always masked or hidden to prevent others from easily reading the entered characters.
-Unlike the masked input, the password field has specific attributes to enhance security and confidentiality of passwords.
+Unlike the masked input, the password field has specific attributes to enhance the security and confidentiality of passwords.

 ### Usage examples